Urbandale, Iowa

-Urbandale is a city in Polk and Dallas counties, Iowa, United States.
-As of the 2020 U.S. Census, the city population was 45,580.
+Urbandale is a city in Polk and Dallas counties in the U.S. state of Iowa.
+As of the 2020 census, the city population was 45,580.
 It is part of the Des Moines–West Des Moines Metropolitan Statistical Area.

 History

+Before Urbandale was incorporated, citizens raised $2,000 to build a two room schoolhouse and by 1916 it was ready to be used.
+To avoid being part of the Johnston School District, it needed to establish their own school district and could be done if it was legally incorporated.

 Urbandale was incorporated as a city on April 16, 1917.
 In its early days, Urbandale served as a streetcar suburb of Des Moines with four coal mines.
 Urbandale served as the end of the "Urbandale Line" after plans to build a railroad from Des Moines to Woodward were abandoned because of right-of-way issues.
 The coal mines had closed by the end of the 1940s while streetcar service ended in 1951.

+In 1956, The Suburban Press brought up Urban News which remains the only Urbandale-specific news publication in the city's history.
+By the summer of 1956, there were 800 people subscribed to the newspaper and by 1957 it had over 2,500 subscribers.

 In 1920, shortly after the city incorporated, Urbandale had 298 people.
 Its population in 1950 was 1,777, but the city grew rapidly after that along with the rest of Des Moines' suburbs.
 By 1970, Urbandale had 14,434 people, and in 2000 it had 29,072.
 Although most of the city's developed area is in Polk County, Urbandale has expanded westward into Dallas County in recent years.

-In 2012, Urbandale gained national attention after President Barack Obama held a reelection campaign rally at Living History Farms.
+In 2012, President Barack Obama held a re-election campaign rally at Living History Farms in Urbandale.

 Geography

 Urbandale is located in the northwest part of the Des Moines Metro Area at the intersections of Interstates 35 and 80, and Iowa Highway 141.
 According to the United States Census Bureau, the city has a total area of 21.94 sqmi, of which 21.92 sqmi is land and 0.02 sqmi is water.

+In January 2022, an agreement with the city of Grimes created an imaginary "annexation line".
+Both cities agreed that in the next 10 years of expansion, Urbandale could annex everything south of the line, and Grimes could annex everything north of the line.
+On June 17, 2025, a plan to annex 100 acre of land belonging to the Des Moines Christian School Association was approved.
+The property was previously a part of the city of Grimes.